Statement on Systemic Racism and Racial Injustice

 Prioritize racial justice and equity in our curriculum.
 We commit to educating our students about the health disparities stemming from the structures of racism and discrimination permeating our society.
 It is our commitment to our students to provide them with the education necessary to be the next generation of culturally competent clinicians, educators, researchers, and leaders.
 This includes examining the roles of racism, power, and privilege in perpetuating health disparities and promoting health and wellness among diverse populations.
 We hope to play a part in empowering our students to improve society in ways which our generation has been incapable.

-To our students, particularly our Black and African American students and alumni, we embrace your talents, your contributions, your ideas, and your experiences.
+To our students, particularly our minority students and alumni, we embrace your talents, your contributions, your ideas, and your experiences.
 We support you, and we are honored that you are a part of our community.
-We know that in order for all lives to matter, BLACK LIVES MUST MATTER.
+We know that our strength is in unity, not division, and we must work together for long-term change.

 The Department of Kinesiology